-^{} The Project of the Company has been partly funded through sub ordinate debt from the Sadbhav Infrastructure Project Limited (Sponsors) in accordance with Sponsor Support and Equity Contribution Agreement / Sponsor Undertaking.
-As per Common Loan Agreement, such sub ordinate debt is considered as sponsor's contribution to ensure Promoter's commitment for the project.
-Sub-ordinate debt is interest free and shall be repayable at the end of the concession year or earlier at the option of the company.
+The Project of the Company has been partly funded through sub-ordinate debt from the Sadbhav Infrastructure Project Limited (Sponsors) in accordance with Sponsor Support and Equity Contribution Agreement / Sponsor Undertaking.
+This includes INR 350 Million from Sadbhav Hybrid Annuity Projects Limited (SHAPL) a fellow subsidiary of the company as approved by the lender as promoters contribution.
+As per Common loan Agreement, such sub ordinate debts are considered as sponsor's contribution to ensure Promoter's commitment for the project.
+Sub-ordinate debt is interest free and is repayable at the end of the concession period or earlier at the option of the company.

-The accompanying notes are an integral part of the financial statements.
-As per our report of even date attached
+As per our report of even date attached For Manubhai & Shah LLP Chartered Accountants ICAI Firm Registration No.106041W/W100136

-RHAI & SI

-For Manubhai & Shah LLP Chartered Accountants

-For & On behalf of the Board of Directors of Sadbhav Udaipur Highway Limited
+For & On behalf of the Board of Directors of Sadbhav Vidarbha Highway Limited